Shysteriox/Jasnoor_BlueStampPortfoliio/index.md

 **Don't forget to replace the text below with the embedding for your milestone video.
 Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**

 <iframe width="560" height="315" src="https://www.youtube.com/embed/y3VAmNlER5Y" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+Challenges:
+While I was trying to install bluetooth, an issue arose where the sensor would disconnect itself after 5 seconds.
+To solve this I decided to transfer over to using Adafruit IO which is a website.
+To do this I required a wifi connection and to set up the data receving on the website.
+However, there was a data rate limit.
 For your second milestone, explain what you've worked on since your previous milestone.
 You can highlight:
 - Technical details of what you've accomplished and how they contribute to the final goal
 - What has been surprising about the project so far